wofsauge/IsaacDocs/docs/faq/faq.md

 ### I am trying to do a basic mod and it doesn't work.
 I am trying to do a character/familiar/enemy and sprites are invisible.

 Files must go into specific directories, or they won't work.
 Start by following the [Lytebringr video tutorials on YouTube](https://www.youtube.com/playlist?list=PLMZJyHSWa_My5DDoTQcKCgs475xIpQHSF) and don't change anything that he is doing.
 Once you've verified that the character/familiar/enemy works in exactly the same way that it does in the video, then start to change things one thing at a time until it breaks.
-Then you will see where the problem is and you can ask a much more specific question.
+Then you will see where the problem is and you can ask a much more specific question, if needed.

 ### Where can I see the code for [some vanilla item] or [some vanilla mechanic]? {: .subHeader}